 Support Local Conservation Organizations

-By supporting local conservation organizations, you can help ensure that bumblebees have the resources they need to thrive.
+By supporting local conservation organizations, you can help check that bumblebees have the resources they need to thrive.
 You can also learn more about bumblebee conservation and how you can get involved in your community.

 Educate Others